Efficient development: iTerm2 and Oh My Zsh

 Installation

-When showing this wonderful piece of software to my peers, I usually refer them to this Github gist found here.
-It will show you have to install iTerm 2, Oh My Zsh, and all of the features that I listed above.
+To introduce this excellent tool to others, I usually share this GitHub gist: here, which explains how to install iTerm 2, Oh My Zsh, and all of the features discussed above.

-I hope you enjoyed this article and found it to be worthwhile.
-You can check out all of my projects on Github and don’t hesitate to reach out to me on Twitter!
+I hope you found this article helpful.
+Check out all of my projects on GitHub and feel free to reach out to me on Twitter!